Bust out your pocket protectors and spectacles: it’s time for the 2023 edition of the Social Media Industry Benchmark Report!

 Home Decor Social Media Benchmarks

-Home Decor brands came in below the median engagement rates on Facebook, Instagram, and Twitter.
-These brands were most competitive on Instagram, and focused efforts there.
+Home Decor brands earned engagement rates towards the bottom of the pack on Facebook, Instagram, and Twitter.
+These brands were most competitive on TikTok, and focused efforts there.

 Some ideas for increasing engagement:

 - Ride that TikTok success by increasing posting and engagement with followers.